How Does Scoring Work In Table Tennis?

 Like most sports, the score begins at 0-0, and the designated server will begin in possession of the ball.
 Each player gets two serves before the ball possession switches to the opposing player, alternating in this way until the game ends.

 In the case of the ball touching the netting in the middle because of a player’s serve, a let serve is called, and no point can be earned for that serve.
 If the ball contacts the net within a rally but passes over to the other side, then the rally will continue.
 If the ball hits the net and does not make it over, then the opponent will earn the point for that rally.

 To win a full game of table tennis, an individual player must win the majority of the games played throughout the entire table tennis match.
-Each match consists of five games total, and therefore, the player that is able to win three games first will be named the winner of the entire series.
+Each standard match consists of five games total, and therefore, the player that is able to win three games first will be named the winner of the entire series.
 To win a game, a player must earn a minimum of 11 points.
 However, earning a minimum of 11 points is not the only requirement needed to win the overall game.

 In table tennis, both the server and the defending player are able to score points.
-Although it tends to be easier for the server to earn the point because they are in possession of the ball, if the opponent is able to return the ball, a rally will begin, and any player is capable of earning the point for that serve.
-Each individual player is given two consecutive serves before the serving possession changes.
-This continues throughout the game unless there is the special circumstance that the score becomes tied at 10-10.
-In this case, the serve possession will alternate after each individual serve.
+However, it tends to be easier for the server to earn the point because they are in possession of the ball.
+If the opponent is able to return the ball, a rally will begin, and any player is capable of earning the point for that serve.